 4.1.
-Due to the shortage of suitable affordable temporary accommodation in the district, homeless customers who are accommodated under the Council's interim duty pursuant to Section 188 HA96 may initially be placed in emergency accommodation, including bed and breakfast and short-term shared or self-contained accommodation, while enquiries are carried out.
+Homeless customers who are accommodated under the Council's interim duty pursuant to Section 188 HA96 may initially be placed in emergency accommodation, including bed and breakfast and short-term shared or self-contained accommodation, while enquiries are carried out.
 This accommodation may be outside of the district.
 If the Council decides it has a duty to house a customer, the Council will move them to longer-term self-contained accommodation as soon as suitable accommodation becomes available.